Croydon/blog/content/2024/04/interaction-in-virtual-and-augmented-reality-project.md

 I made several changes and enhancements to the game loop logic.
 As my study design has the task to get as many rounds done in 10 minutes as possible I had to change the logic that previously ended the parkour after a single round.
 Now, the logic resets everything so that an endless amount of rounds are doable within the time limit.
 All coins, even previously collected ones, do re-spawn.

 Originally, the interaction task was completely ignoreable as people could just walk (or fly) past it.
 I added a road blockade until all 5 T-objects for each area are done.
 The blockade also displays the number of objects that have yet to be positioned.
-Furthermore, when the appearance of the task is triggerd, all locomotion techniques are disabled for the duration of the task, preventing all escape attempts.
+Furthermore, when the appearance of the task is triggerd, all locomotion techniques are disabled for the duration of the task, preventing (most) escape and cheat attempts.

 I also changed many implementation details, including the logging for the study data.